BONE-ANCHORED HEARING AID (BAHA)

 BAHAs are generally used for people with conductive hearing loss.
 Because BAHAs transmit sound right to the cochlea they can be used for people who have issues with the middle ear or who have difficulty wearing traditional hearing aids.
 They are also often used for people with single-sided hearing loss, chronic ear disease, or people who have malformed ear structures.

 Questions about BAHA and other specialty hearing devices?
-Call us for an appointment.
+Call or text us for an appointment.